WPATH SOC8, a Manifesto for Trans Healthcare

-In 2020 Facialteam conducted research to survey the effects of FFS surgery on quality-of-life.
-In this, we highlight the historic lack of research in trans surgery, as facial gender surgery has largely been considered cosmetic to date.
+In 2020, Facialteam conducted research to survey the effects of FFS surgery on quality-of-life.
+This survey, among other things, highlights the historic lack of research in trans surgery, as facial gender surgery has largely been considered cosmetic to date.

 Our Research and Development team presented evidence on why gender-affirming surgery should be defined as medically necessary in the new SOC8.
 All existing literature on facial feminization was also reviewed in order to consolidate conclusions.